 And remember: investing in a good portfolio is more important than investing in the best portfolio.
 If you take years to decide on the best portfolio and delay investing, you lose out on some opportunities.
 It is better to get started with a good portfolio, and you can refine it over the years.

-Of course, you will need to have a broker account to invest in your ETF Portfolio.
+Of course, you must have a broker account to invest in your ETF Portfolio.
 If you do not yet have a broker, here is a guide on choosing the best broker account for Switzerland.

 If you want more control over your portfolio, I have a guide on creating an ETF portfolio from scratch.

 What do you think of this ETF Portfolio for Switzerland?
-How does your portfolio look like?
+What does your portfolio look like?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book